![]() |

 Single germinating ascospores from the same mushroom were used for inoculum (two per plate); so the variables on a plate were intrinsic to the mycelium rather than due to cultural conditions.
 The sample is 4 typical plates out of 12 inoculated.
 The petri plates were 90 mm inside diameter.

-Spores never show such variations.
-The differences cannot be genotypic and must therefore be phenotypic only.
 A barrier forms between mycelia of different spores strains, which prevents phenotypes from mixing.
 This phenomenon was first observed by Hervey et al., 1978, but they did not understand the function.
-They referred to the barrier as a meld. text Fig. 7.
+They referred to the barrier as a meld.
+Tom Volk showed that the barrier does not form about 2% of the time, which indicates that some gene exchange is allowed.
+Media Compositions: dextrose 2%, casein hydrolysate 0.5%, arginine HCl 0.5%, k-acetate 0.1%, Wickerham's basal medium pH 7.0 and agar 2%. text Fig. 7.

 |